-Creates and returns a new adaptor by extracting the adaptor name from model, invoking adaptorWithName:, and assigning model's connection dictionary to the new adaptor.
-Raises an NSInvalidArgumentException if model is nil, if model's adaptor name is nil, or if the adaptor named in model can't be loaded.
+Creates and returns a new adaptor by extracting the adaptor name from mode1, invoking adaptorWithName:, and assigning mode1's connection dictionary to the new adaptor.
+Raises an NSInvalidArgumentException if mode1 is nil, if mode1's adaptor name is nil, or if the adaptor named in mode1 can't be loaded.

 A subclass of EOAdaptor doesn't need to override this method.
-A subclass that does override this method must incorporate the superclass's version through a message to super.
+A subclass that does override this method must incorporate the superclass's version.

+'''

-See also: - adaptorName (EOModel), - setConnectionDictionary:
+See Also: - adaptorName (EOModel), - setConnectionDictionary:

+'''